piotrbod/aws-cdk-api-gw-lambda/README.md

 The `cdk.json` file tells the CDK Toolkit how to execute your app.

+## Requirements
+1. Clone this repo to your machine
+2. Edit "lib/cdkpipelines-demo-pipeline-stack.ts" file and enter your github repo details under "// Where the source can be found" comment.
+- Change: "owner" and "repo" details where 'owner' is your github name and 'repo' is your github repository name.
+- Change account details under: "pipeline.addApplicationStage" function to match your AWS accounts details.
+3. Edit "bin/cdkpipelines-demo.ts" file and change AWS account details to match your AWS accounts details.

 ## Useful commands

  * `npm run build`   compile typescript to js